 "I thought of fixing up old homes, and how you have to really work at bringing them back to life.
 Well, fixing this boat is not going to be a cake-walk, so I grabbed the brush, got the exhaust off and they look 100% better.
 2 (ceiling) panels down, 7 to go, UGH!
 Brought up the clothes containers - all dry inside - put 2 back and kept one - it was like Christmas - more T-shirts!!

-Time was up in the marina and repairs had been made, so just when I was feeling relaxed we were going back on the hook again, but only into the harbor, Cap said.
+Our time was up in the marina and repairs completed.
+I was starting to feel relaxed enough to go back out on the hook again, "But only into the harbor," Cap promised.

 December 18